 Traders are urged to activate the 2FA feature as an added security layer that notifies them of every login or withdrawal attempt.
 Users are able to choose between Authy and the Google Authenticator apps, as their preferred notification provider.
 A clever feature on Luno’s part is adding a feature through which traders can disable the withdrawal option on their Luno Wallet.
 This way, funds can only be taken out or sent upon personal confirmation.

 Luno is not a fully regulated crypto exchange and isn’t FDIC insured, however, the platform isn’t averse to regulatory frameworks, as it is registered with the Central Bank of Malaysia and it does perform Know Your Customer (KYC) tests on its users.
-Because KYC tests are part of the trading platform’s authentication process, Luno does store personal information on its users.
+Because KYC tests are part of the trading platform’s authentication process as well as two-factor authentication, Luno does store personal information on its users.
 Everything that takes place on its premises, as well as third-party data from linked bank accounts and credit cards are stored on the trading platform’s servers.

 Luno is Anti-Money Laundering (AML) compliant as well.
 The crypto exchange tracks account behavior and are alerted upon suspicious activity, users aren’t able to participate in or execute trades without going through the imposed KYC and AML regulations.
 Unverified users are welcome to stroll around the platform and familiarize themselves with the features and offerings, however, they are not permitted to participate in any trades.

 Luno Australia offers professional and attentive support to its traders.
 Traders are able to reach out to the platform support center regarding any difficulty or problem that they might be faced with.
 The trading platform also has a vast knowledge library in the form of an FAQ section that users can take advantage of and educate themselves on topics like deposits and withdrawals of funds, buying/selling cryptocurrencies, account verification, and security protocols.